nix-community/nixvim/docs/user-guide/install.md

 NixVim can be used in four ways:
 - As a NixOS module
-- As a Home-Manager module
+- As a Home Manager module
 - As a nix-darwin module
 - As a standalone derivation